On the analysis of spectral deferred corrections for differential-algebraic equations of index one: Spectral deferred corrections for differential-algebraic equations

 with approximations to the derivative at node $\tau_m$, i.e., $\bm{U}^k_m \approx \bm{u}'(\tau_m)$.
 In this work, the scheme \prettyref{eq:fi_sdc} is named \texttt{FI-SDC}.
 The implicit system at each node is solved using the Newton-Krylov method.
 After each iteration $k$, the computation of

 recovers the numerical solution $\bm{u}^{k + 1}_m$ by numerical integration.
 For semi-explicit DAEs, J. Huang et al. proposed a semi-integrating SDC variant \cite{Huang2007}

 where $\bm{Y}^k_m$ are approximations to the derivative of the differential variable at node $\tau_m$, i.e., $\bm{Y}^k_m \approx \bm{y}'(\tau_m)$.
 The vectors $\bm{z}_m^k$ are approximations to the algebraic variable with $\bm{z}_m^k \approx \bm{z} (\tau_m)$.
 We denote the scheme \prettyref{eq:si_sdc} as \texttt{SI-SDC} where numerical integration is restricted to differential variables.
 For more details, the interested reader is referred to \cite{Huang2007}.

-In order to derive a SDC method for DAEs we choose a different approach than above: The SDC method \prettyref{eq:general_sdc} is applied to the differential equations with subject to the algebraic constraints.
-Then, the constrained SDC method named as \texttt{SDC-C} reads
+In order to derive an SDC method for semi-explicit DAEs, we choose a different approach: The SDC method \prettyref{eq:general_sdc} is applied to differential equations subject to algebraic constraints.
+Then, the constrained SDC method denoted as \texttt{SDC-C} reads